Buy American part 1

 It may be that saying yes to one means saying no to the other.

-There is a middle ground, which we will explore in the next section.
+Is there is a middle ground?
+We will explore that topic in the next section.